apache/mxnet/contrib/clojure-package/README.md

 ## Current State and Plans

-The Clojure package is nearing the end of its first development milestone which is to achieve a close parity with the Scala package.

 Help is needed testing and generally making the package better.
 A list of the pacakge status and contribution needs can be found here [Clojure Package Contribution Needs](https://cwiki.apache.org/confluence/display/MXNET/Clojure+Package+Contribution+Needs).
 Please get involved :)

-Testing instructions can be found in the testing.md.

 ## Getting Started

+The Clojure MXNet framework consists of a core C library, a Scala Api that talks to it through JNI bindings, and finally a Clojure wrapper around the Scala api.

+Since there is a native code involved in the framework, what OS you are running matters.

 The following systems are supported: